1:1 Mentorship + Placement Support

 Master DSA + System Design.
 Learn how to get interview calls.
 Then train to clear interviews.

-The CS FOR ALL Training System
+The CS FOR ALL Training System + AI-Assisted Career OS

-Career Training
+Career Training OS

 Pillar 01

-Weekly plan (clear next steps)
+Weekly plan with clear next steps

 Time-boxed paths for students and working professionals